IBM/migrate-app-to-openshift-using-ta/README.md

-# Modernize Apps using IBM Transformation Advisor on IBM Cloud Pak for Applications on the IBM managed OpenShift cluster.
+# Modernize Apps using IBM Transformation Advisor on IBM Cloud Pak for Applications on the IBM managed OpenShift cluster

-In this code pattern, we will use Transformation Advisor from IBM Cloud Pak for Application to evaluate an on-premises traditional WebSphere application for deployment on OpenShift Cluster.
-We'll use Transformation Advisor, download the generated migration bundle and use its recommendations to deploy the app in a Liberty container running on OpenShift.
+In this code pattern, we will use Transformation Advisor on IBM Cloud Pak for Application to evaluate an on-premises traditional WebSphere application.
+We'll use Transformation Advisor, download the generated migration bundle and use its recommendations to deploy that app in a Liberty container running on IBM Cloud Pak for Applications running on the IBM managed OpenShift.

-A sample web app is provided to demonstrate migration from on-premises to the cloud.
+A sample web app is provided to demonstrate migration from on-premises to the IBM Cloud.

 When the reader has completed this code pattern, they will understand how to:

-* Access IBM Cloud Pak for Applications on the IBM managed OpenShift cluster.(ICP4A)
+* Access IBM Cloud Pak for Applications on the IBM managed OpenShift cluster (ICP4A)
 * Use Transformation Advisor to create a custom Data Collector
 * Run the custom Data Collector to analyze a traditional WebSphere app
 * Review the Transformation Advisor reports to see migration complexity, cost, and recommendations
 * Generate artifacts to containerize the app
-* Move the modernized app to target Cloud Platform (which is IBM managed OpenShift Cluster) using a generated migration bundle
+* Move the modernized app to IBM Cloud Pak for Applications on IBM managed OpenShift Cluster using a generated migration bundle

 ## Flow